Environmental Protection Agency (EPA).

 - Pesticide manufacturing (NAICS code 32532).

-In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing that does not contain any CBI for inclusion in the public docket.
-Information not marked confidential pursuant to 40 CFR part 2 Start Printed Page 60322may be disclosed publicly by EPA without prior notice.
-Submit a copy of your non-CBI objection or hearing request, identified by docket ID number EPA-HQ-OPP-2009-0616, by one of the following methods:
+In addition to filing an objection or hearing request with the Hearing Clerk as described in 40 CFR part 178, please submit a copy of the filing (excluding any Confidential Business Information (CBI)) for inclusion in the public docket.
+Information not marked confidential pursuant to 40 CFR part 2 may be disclosed publicly by EPA without prior notice.
+Submit the non-CBI copy of your objection or hearing request, identified by docket ID number EPA-HQ-OPP-2018-0525, by one of the following methods:

 II.
 Summary of Petitioned-For Tolerance